AdobeDocs/advertising.en/help/search-social-commerce/glossary.md

 **weighted revenue:** (Advertisers with portfolios) The total revenue, which includes:

-* all revenue, taking into account a) the weights assigned to each transaction property in the portfolio's objective and, when applicable, b) the view-through weight for display/social view-throughs.
+* all revenue, taking into account a) the weights assigned to each conversion metric in the portfolio's objective and, when applicable, b) the view-through weight for display/social view-throughs.

-* all clicks, which the optimization capability considers a single transaction property and is weighted according to the click value for the objective.
+* all clicks, which the optimization capability considers a single conversion metric and is weighted according to the click value for the objective.

 **XLS** or **XLSX**: A binary file format for [!DNL Microsoft Office Excel] workbooks.